-Business and Employment:
+29. Business and Employment:

-It is recognised that Stone is located between two major economic centres: the Potteries conurbation, and the County Town of Stafford.
+- 29.1 It is recognised that Stone is located between two major economic centres: the Potteries conurbation, and the County Town of Stafford.
 However, Stone is home to a diverse business base, and Stone Town Centre will continue to play a vital role in driving the local economy.
-Business and employment policies are concerned with responding to changes in work patterns, and reinforcing the role of Stone Town Centre.

-These policies seek to meet the following aims of the Neighbourhood Plan:
+Business and employment policies are concerned with responding to changes in work patterns, and reinforcing the role of Stone Town Centre. - 29.2 These policies seek to meet the following aims of the Neighbourhood Plan:

-- SA1: Improve the economic viability of the High Street and the town centre by encouraging and incentivising new businesses, enabling local businesses to thrive and providing a diverse range of shopping and other services. - SA8: Ensure that new developments in Stone preserve and enhance the town's historic character and improve the quality of the natural and built environment.
+SA1: Improve the economic viability of the High Street and the town centre by encouraging and incentivising new businesses, enabling local businesses to thrive and providing a diverse range of shopping and other services.

+SA8: Ensure that new developments in Stone preserve and enhance the town's historic character and improve the quality of the natural and built environment.
-To encourage sustainable patterns of development, and support economic diversification in order to reduce the high levels of commuting identified in the 'Stone Rural Hub Town Profile', and Local Plan evidence base.

-The Neighbourhood Plan policy seeks to build upon the Plan for Stafford Borough Policy E1, which also encourages home working.
+- 29.3 To encourage sustainable patterns of development, and support economic diversification in order to reduce the high levels of commuting identified in the 'Stone Rural Hub Town Profile', and Local Plan evidence base. - 29.4 The Neighbourhood Plan policy seeks to build upon the Plan for Stafford Borough Policy E1, which also encourages home working.
 Point 1 of the policy states: "i.
-Supporting opportunities for home-office working in appropriate locations where this does not have any adverse impacts on the surrounding area and residential amenity."
+Supporting opportunities for home-office working in appropriate locations where this does not have any adverse impacts on the surrounding area and residential amenity." - 29.5 Subject to specific requirements this Policy aims to encourage: - (a) New start-up businesses accommodated in an outbuilding or through the partial conversion or extension of a residential property. - (b) Appropriate expansion or diversification of an existing business where it is on a residential plot. - (c) The incorporation of home working and home-based businesses within new build residential developments.

-The Neighbourhood Plan encourages a greater range of uses providing these are not at the detriment of neighbour amenity.